Mathematical formulation of quantum mechanics: Problem of measurement

 Since the F_{i} F_{i}* operators need not be mutually orthogonal projections, the projection postulate of von Neumann no longer holds.

 The same formulation applies to general mixed states.

 In von Neumann's approach, the state transformation due to measurement is distinct from that due to time evolution in several ways.
 For example, time evolution is deterministic and unitary whereas measurement is non-deterministic and non-unitary.
 However, since both types of state transformation take one quantum state to another, this difference was viewed by many as unsatisfactory.
 The POVM formalism views measurement as one among many other quantum operations, which are described by completely positive maps which do not increase the trace.

-In any case it seems that the above-mentioned problems can only be resolved if the time evolution included not only the quantum system, but also, and essentially, the classical measurement apparatus (see above).

-The relative state interpretation

-An alternative interpretation of measurement is Everett's relative state interpretation, which was later dubbed the "many-worlds interpretation" of quantum physics.

 List of mathematical tools

 Part of the folklore of the subject concerns the mathematical physics textbook Methods of Mathematical Physics put together by Richard Courant from David Hilbert's Göttingen University courses.
 The story is told (by mathematicians) that physicists had dismissed the material as not interesting in the current research areas, until the advent of Schrödinger's equation.
 At that point it was realised that the mathematics of the new quantum mechanics was already laid out in it.
 It is also said that Heisenberg had consulted Hilbert about his matrix mechanics, and Hilbert observed that his own experience with infinite-dimensional matrices had derived from differential equations, advice which Heisenberg ignored, missing the opportunity to unify the theory as Weyl and Dirac did a few years later.
 Whatever the basis of the anecdotes, the mathematics of the theory was conventional at the time, whereas the physics was radically new.